make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [brendanlees](https://github.com/brendanlees) for contributing support for Fanco Infinity, which was merged with existing Fanco Eco Silent.
 - [widegaint](https://github.com/widegaint) for assisting with support for dLuft Smart Flow ventilation fan.
 - [felixfx2](https://github.com/felixfx2) for assisting with support for Prism+ Oasis Pro ceiling fan with RGBCCT light.
+- [toby121](https://github.com/toby121) for assisting with support for TY-12W 12 switch relay board.